pivotal/blog/content/post/Spring-Cloud-Dataflow-Sink.md

 ## Generate a Sink Project

-Go to the Spring Cloud Stream Initializr at http://start-scs.cfapps.io/.
-Here, generate a project with the `Log Sink` dependency.
+Go to the [Spring Cloud Stream Initializr](http://start-scs.cfapps.io/) and generate a project with the `Log Sink` dependency.
 We chose to use Gradle, so if you're using Maven you can translate as needed.

 Make sure to fill out the Project Metadata as desired.
 Ours looked like this: